Simone Tebet: Platform

 Simone Tebet presented her government plan on August 15, the last day for candidates to register their candidacy with the Electoral Justice.
 The document has 48 pages, where the presidential candidate proposes a permanent minimum income program, tax and administrative reforms and zero tolerance for illegal deforestation.

 Her platform has been connected to what many view as issues more important to women such as the environment and education, and with this push, Tebet has portrayed herself as the candidate for women disaffected by Bolsonaro.

 Results

+Before the election, pundits expected Tebet to at most reach 6%.
 On October 2, 2022, Tebet failed to reach the run-off, garnering just 4.16% of the vote.
-She gained greater precentages in the North, South, and Southeast, especially in São Paulo, but faltered in the Northeast.
+She gained greater percentages in the North, South, and Southeast, especially in São Paulo, but faltered in the Northeast.
 However she passed Ciro Gomes to become the third place candidate and a kingmaker in the second round.

 Endorsement of Lula

 Tebet met with Geraldo Alckmin, Lula's running mate, on October 4, presenting her governmental plan to his and Lula's campaign.
 While the Brazilian Democratic Movement released its members, with Governor Ibaneis Rocha of the Federal District endorsing Bolsonaro in the second round, citing the concern for democracy, Tebet endorsed Lula.

 Other members of her coalition like Cidadania endorsed Lula while the PSDB and Podemos remaining neutral.
 Of the former presidents and presidential candidates that supported her candidacy, Fernando Henrique Cardoso and José Serra, both former supporters of Lula supported his candidacy, while Michel Temer supported Bolsonaro.

 She also spoke against gun violence in South America on an Instagram post in her profile and how Lula can get rid of it by disarming the population from gun ownership and make streets of Brazil safer, and overturning right-wing gun policies.
 However, with all her support and the reward of a ministry in the Lula government, many suggest that she is building a platform for a more successful run in 2026, representing a disaffected center.